Ahmed-KKhaled/nlp-text-classification/README.md

 - Understands bidirectional context
 - Captures semantic meaning better than ML and LSTM
 - Handles ambiguous sentences more effectively

+## 🔍 why LSTM performed badly?
+- LSTM performed worse due to its difficulty in handling long-range dependencies, lack of pre-training, and inefficiency in capturing global context compared to transformer-based models like BERT.

 ---
 ## ⚙️ Installation